wilfredinni/python-cheatsheet/blog/python-projects-with-poetry-and-vscode-part-3.md

 ## Building and Publishing

 Finally, the time to make this project available to the world has come!
-Make sure you have an account on [Pypi](https://pypi.or).
-Remember that the package name must be unique, if unsure use the [search](https://pypi.org/search/?q=) to check it out.
+Make sure you have an account on [PyPI](https://pypi.org).
+Remember that the package name must be unique, if unsure, use the [search](https://pypi.org/search/?q=) to check it out.

 ### Build

-The `poetry build` command builds the source and [wheels](https://pythonwheels.com/) archives that will letter be uploaded as the source of the project:
+The `poetry build` command builds the source and [wheels](https://pythonwheels.com/) archives that will later be uploaded as the source of the project:

 ![poetry build](https://raw.githubusercontent.com/wilfredinni/pysheetComments/master/2019/May/poetry_vscode_p3/img/poetry_build.png)